elanatframework/Code_behind/README.md

 CodeBehindCompiler.CompileAspx();
 ```

+### Error detection

+After running the project, CodeBehind will create a directory called code_behind next to the wwwroot directory.
+In this directory, the view class, which is made of aspx files, is kept.
+If there is any error in the aspx files, it will also be displayed in the views_compile_error.ini file.

 ### Simple and structured MVC in CodeBehind

 ***Note:*** All tutorials are updated based on the latest version of CodeBehind.
 Avoid installing previous versions and install the latest version.
 Version 1.0.0 does not support Default.aspx files for directories!